article banner (priority)

 This is a chapter from the book Effective Kotlin.
 You can find it on LeanPub or Amazon.

-It is not uncommon to have a bigg set of elements in which we need to find elements by a key many times.
+It is not uncommon to have a big set of elements in which we need to find elements by their keys.
 This might be:

 • A network repository that stores downloaded data.